djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 U37 pin 6 should be connected to trace running immediately below it to connect to U38 pin 10 and U10 pin 9.

+U35 pin 1 should be connected to the +5V rail immediately above it.

 ### Serial Keyboard Adapter

 I also created a PS/2 to parallel keyboard adapter PCB that should plug right into the Big Board based on the work shared here, https://forum.vcfed.org/index.php?threads/ferguson-big-board-1-monitor-rom.32705/#post-405189.
 It's available at https://github.com/djtersteegc/ferguson-ps2-keyboard-adapter